Yet-Another-Developers-Group/Rhapsody/README.md

 This is the official repo for this project.

 ## Components
 This is built with a frontend interface in JavaScript, and backend with Python.
-The database in use will be MongoDB.
-The songs will be queried from the YouTube API.
+It uses the mongoDB database to store information on the backend.
+The interface for streaming songs is provided by [Lavalink](https://github.com/freyacodes/lavalink).
+(Thanks, @freyacodes!)

 ## Release Goals
 We've released v1!